artkeller/Plattform_Industrie_4.0/ZTA+KI_2026/Research/V2/POC/README.md

 For each of the steps, a folder is available, which contains the LLM-agnostic Prompt, and several answers from the same, as well as from different LLM versions/vendors.
-The files can be